srerickson/ocfl-index/README.md

 # set server endpoint (default is "http://localhost:8080")
 $ export OCFL_INDEX="https://myindex"

+# build the index
+# the command returns immediately but the indexing process may take a while
+$ ox reindex

 # index status
 $ ox status
 > OCFL spec: 1.1